Arkounay/QuickAdminGeneratorBundle/README.md

 **and that's it, the bundle is ready to be used.**

-Now, you can add a Controller that extends `Arkounay\Bundle\QuickAdminGeneratorBundle\Controller\Crud` to add your first entity.
+Now, you can add a Controller that extends `Arkounay\Bundle\QuickAdminGeneratorBundle\Controller\Crud` to add your first crud.

 For example, let's say you have a `News` entity.
 *(Make sure `News` implements `__toString()`)*